-Indiana University would like users to make productive use of materials found on this web page, particularly if the uses are for nonprofit educational purposes.
-The university is currently seeking means to clarify the rights of use of many materials accessible on its Web pages.
-Unless rights of use are clearly stated with respect to an individual item, users must seek permission from the copyright owner for all uses that are not allowed by fair use or other provisions of the U.S. Copyright Act.
+Indiana University would like visitors to make productive use of materials found on IU websites, particularly if the uses are for nonprofit educational purposes.
+The university is currently seeking means to clarify the rights of use of many materials accessible on its web pages.
+Unless rights of use are clearly stated with respect to an individual item, visitors must seek permission from the copyright owner for all uses that are not allowed by fair use or other provisions of the U.S. Copyright Act.
 If you need assistance with identifying or locating the copyright owner of a work, please contact the owner of the page from which you linked to this statement.
-If you believe there has been an infringement of your copyright, you can make a complaint to IU’s Chief Privacy Officer and Compliance Coordinator.
+If you believe there has been an infringement of your copyright, you can make a complaint to IU’s Chief Privacy Officer.

 - Having to pay money to the copyright holder in a lawsuit—between $750 and $30,000 for each file, and up to $150,000 for each file if the infringement was willful

 - Having to pay the copyright holder’s costs and attorney fees to bring the lawsuit

 - Criminal fines of up to $250,000, and up to five years’ jail time—even if someone sharing files doesn’t sell or charge for them

 Additionally, the university may impose sanctions, including loss of network access and disciplinary action.
 Visit Protect IU for further information about these sanctions or to learn how to avoid copyright infringement claims from copyright holders.

 The Indiana University official designated to respond to allegations of copyright infringement on the part of individuals at Indiana University (any campus), in accordance with the Digital Millennium Copyright Act, is identified below, along with contact information.